-ACCOUNTABILITY INTERNATIONAL created and led The HIV/AIDS Accountability Forum, a coalition of international non-governmental organizations promoting an actionable accountability framework for government commitments to HIV.
+Accountability International created and led The HIV/AIDS Accountability Forum, a coalition of international non-governmental organisations promoting an actionable accountability framework for government commitments to HIV.
 The HIV/AIDS Accountability Forum was a global platform for information exchange and public debate on HIV/AIDS and accountability issues.

-ACCOUNTABILITY INTERNATIONAL built on the work of the “Balanced Scorecard” that was being done by others and popularized it for use by health rights activists by applying it to the United Nations data on HIV and AIDS.
+Accountability International built on the work of the “Balanced Scorecard” that was being done by others and popularised it for use by health rights activists by applying it to the United Nations data on HIV and AIDS.
 Thereby launching the Country Scorecard, the first result of an effort that has involved over one hundred international experts and over two years of work to develop its concept and methodology.

 Conceptualised and raised funds for the first ever project on creating partnerships between LGBT Africans and cis-het allies – thereby changing the way LGBT human rights work was done & funded in Africa (Destabilising Heteronormativity) AI seed funded a number of extremely effective LGBT NGOs under this work.